at-75/extract_jsons_from_string/README.md

 # About
 Extract_JSON_from_string is library to extract valid JSONs from a raw string.
-If string contains an invalid JSONs it will return an ERROR string
+If string contains an invalid JSON, it will return an ERROR message string.

 # Rust Installation
 Run the following Cargo command in your project directory: